aalok05/aalok05.github.io/_posts/2026-03-12-agentic-session-management.md

 ## Pitfall #2: Trimming at the Wrong Boundary

-The naïve approach is to just drop the oldest messages until you're under budget.
+The naive approach is to just drop the oldest messages until you're under budget.
 But chat histories aren't a flat list of independent messages - they contain **logical groups** that must stay together:

 ```
 user: "What's the weather in Paris?"